Why Use Thousands of

 Using Asteroid Symbols/Glyphs in the Chart?

-The only asteroid glyphs I use on my clients’ charts are those of the first 6 discovered asteroids.
+The only asteroid glyphs I regularly use on my clients’ charts are those of the first 6 discovered asteroids.
 I hand-write the rest in by name, radially, also trailing their degrees and minutes, to visually show their position on the wheel.

 There are several reasons